vishaltak/gitlab-development-kit/doc/gdk_commands.md

 gdk tail
 ```

+## Stop GDK

 When you are not using GDK you may want to shut it down to free up memory on your computer:

 ```shell
 gdk stop
 ```

-If you'd like to run a specific group of services, you can do so by providing
+## Run specific services

-the service names as arguments.
+You can start specific services only by providing the service names as arguments.
 Multiple arguments are supported.

-## Run specific services

-GDK can start specific services only.
 For example, to start just PostgreSQL and Redis, run:

 ```shell
 gdk start postgresql redis